 **If you just happened upon this part of my story today, you can find the other parts here.

 So, I have to break for a second and let you know that we had previously covered this non-functioning kidney thing with my neonatal specialist.
-About a month earlier, when they told us his kidneys were not functioning, I asked if there was any possible reason that could cause them to start functioning later.
+About a month earlier, when they told us his kidneys were not functioning, I asked if there was any possible reason that could cause them to start functioning at a later time.
 He said that there was a prenatal disease that exists where that would be a possibility, but that was not me.
 Not in my case.
 He said there would be other symptoms and indicators that would be present that were not.
-So there’s that.

 Back to the story.

 My OB was obviously confused by this new evidence and wanted to get me in to see the specialist that same afternoon since they had a more advance ultrasound machine.
 She said she wanted to know what was going on with the baby.
 I knew what was happening.

 I asked God to show me He was still working and He did.
 My worry and anxiety changed to contentment in those moments.
 I still didn’t know what any of this meant, but I was satisfied with movement.

 That is what I asked for.

 When we arrived at the specialist office, I was told that my regular doctor was out on a family emergency so his partner would be seeing me.
 They took me to the room and began the ultrasound.
 There were few words spoken and we just watched the screen.
 After a long while, I noticed she was lingering on his spine.
 She asked, “So the heart condition is all we are aware of, right?”
 Alarmed, I responded “No. He also has two breaks in his spine, which they said was spina bifida, and non-functioning kidneys.”
 She just continued to look at his spine, up and down .. with NO BREAKS!

 As she was looking, she responded, “There’s no breaks here.
 Maybe a very slight curvature, but no breaks.”